FDA Journal

 Monday, June 22, 2020

 I mailed two new NDI notifications to FDA a week ago.
 These were for vitamin MePA and vitamin MePiA in Dr. Aardsma's Anti-Aging Vitamins dietary supplement.
 These two NDINs were received by FDA June 18, 2020.
 This makes Tuesday, September 1, 2020 to be the 75 day deadline for hearing from FDA.
-The current plan is to go commercial with the new supplement as soon as FDA responds, as required by law.
+The current plan is to go commercial with the new supplement as soon as FDA responds, waiting on their response as required by law.

 The new NDI notifications are to be published in The Biblical Chronologist Volume 10, Number 11 and Number 12 (i.e., BC1011 and BC1012).
 These can be viewed using links in the table found here.